 - Discuss your classes and plans for the coming year.

-If you choose observation option 1, prepare for your pre-observation conference.
+If your observation plan includes a formal observation, prepare for your pre-observation conference.

 - The focus, activities and expectations of your lesson.

 - The eight components of the Danielson Framework used in NYC.

 - Your questions or concerns about the formal observation.

 - The time and date for your formal observation.